Address: 34 Tallinskaya Ulitsa, Moscow

 ‘The Intellectual Data Analysis minor has allowed us to become acquainted with students from different programmes and focus on what the students expect of us and what they need in their specific fields of study,’ notes Faculty of Computer Science Dean Ivan Arzhantsev.
 The success of this minor has demonstrated the need to create lines of courses on data skills, including those focused on certain subjects and those that give rise to practical data analysis coursework.

-As a response to this demand, a mini-minor became available to students in January 2017 on .
+As a response to this demand, a mini-minor became available to students in January 2017 on Contemporary Methods in the Humanities.
 The minor introduces students to new research methods and problems in history, literary studies, linguistics, and cultural studies as concerns computer text processing methods.
 The Data Culture project further allows students to master the skills and culture surrounding data.

 Over the next two years, HSE will create a system of disciplines that give students competencies in working with data and contemporary information technology.